Latter Rain (post–World War II movement): Background

 The late 1940s was a time Pentecostals considered "of deep spiritual hunger," as they were concerned about the declining operation of the gifts of the Spirit they claimed were once so evident when Pentecostalism began in the early 20th century.
 In response, about 70 students gathered in October 1947 in North Battleford, Saskatchewan, to begin the first term of the newly formed Sharon Bible College.
 Most were first-year students, but some were second and third-year students from the Pentecostal Bible College in Saskatoon.

-The Latter Rain Movement had its beginnings in the years following World War II and was contemporary with the evangelical awakening led by Billy Graham, as well as the Healing Revival of Oral Roberts, Jack Coe, and William Branham.
-In the fall of 1947, several leaders of the small Pentecostal Sharon Orphanage and Schools in North Battleford, Saskatchewan were inspired to begin a period of intense fasting and prayer for "outpourings of the Holy Spirit" after visiting a Branham healing campaign in Vancouver, Canada.

 From the latter part of October 1947 until February 1948, members of the school participated in daily fasting and prayer.
 Classes were suspended at times to encourage the movement which the majority of the school began to participate in.
 The students believed that God was about to do something new and unique for the church.
 Some students issued prophecies that urged others "to seek the face of the Lord".
 Some students reporting difficulty studying because of their intense motivation to pray and fast.

 By day, the students labored to construct buildings to serve as new classrooms and gathered for prayer in the evenings, which included intercessory prayer, prophecy and fasting.
 Some fasted between three and forty days.
 At the time, the school consisted of three buildings at the North Battleford airport.

 The group was led primarily by George Hawtin and Percy G. Hunt, two former pastors of the Pentecostal Assemblies of Canada, and Herrick Holt, a pastor of the Church of the Foursquare Gospel in North Battleford.
 They were later joined by George Hawtin's brother Ernest Hawtin, and brother-in-law Milford Kirkpatrick.
 The initial 70 Sharon School students had followed Hawtin and Hunt from Bethel Bible Institute in Saskatoon, where both had formerly taught.
 Hawtin had been asked to resign for lack of cooperation with the institute, and Hunt resigned in sympathy.